Introducing the Only Serverless Database for Multiple Regions and Multiple Clouds

 Ready to add a region?

 Log into Astra DB, select the database you want to replicate in another region and click the Add Region button as shown in this video.
+At this time, the Pay As You Go and Enterprise tiers will allow users to use Multi-region functionality.

 Need more information?
 Learn more details in our documentation.